Quickstart¶

 htool::HMatrixTreeBuilder<double> hmatrix_tree_builder(epsilon, eta, symmetry, uplo)

-htool::DefaultApproximationBuilder<double> distributed_operator_builder(UserOperator(), target_cluster, source_cluster, hmatrix_tree_builder,MPI_COMM_WORLD);
+htool::DefaultApproximationBuilder<double> default_approximation_builder(UserOperator(), target_cluster, source_cluster, hmatrix_tree_builder,MPI_COMM_WORLD);

-DistributedOperator<double> &distributed_operator = distributed_operator_builder.distributed_operator;
+DistributedOperator<double> &distributed_operator = default_approximation_builder.distributed_operator;

 A htool::DistributedOperator